kongkongzzz/raspberry/README.md

 # Note
 Only available on the official raspberry PI system.
 Other systems are not guaranteed to be usable and can be tested by yourselves.<br>
-Your can download the system [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/)
+You can download the system [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/)

 # How to use
 ## Install vision package